matjazbravc/Endava.Hl7.Fhir.OpenAPI.Demo/CONTRIBUTING.md

 ## We Develop with Github

-We use Github to host code, to track issues and feature requests, as well as accept pull requests.
+We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

 ## Pull Requests

 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

-1. Fork the repo and create your branch from `master`.
+1. Fork the repo and create your branch from `main`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.